 - Upon landing at GDL, activate data and roaming only on the eSIM.

-If you've never done it, follow the step-by-step guide on how to activate an eSIM.
-Install it at home: any questions can be calmly resolved with 24/7 Spanish support.
-Compared to roaming, the savings are clear; you can see it in the eSIM vs. roaming comparison.
+If you've never done it, follow the step-by-step guide on how to install an eSIM.
+Install it at home: any questions can be calmly resolved with 24/7 Spanish support, not in an airport line with your suitcase in hand.

 Does this eSIM work for all of Jalisco and the rest of Mexico?

 Yes.
-It's an eSIM for all of Mexico, so it covers Guadalajara, the Tequila Route, Puerto Vallarta, and any other city in the country.
-With a single plan, you have data throughout your route, without buying an eSIM for each destination.
+It's an eSIM for all of Mexico, so it covers Guadalajara, the tequila route, Puerto Vallarta, and any other city in the country.
+With a single plan, you have data throughout your route, without buying a separate eSIM for each destination.

 How do I avoid confusing Guadalajara, Mexico, with Guadalajara, Spain?

 When searching and buying, make sure the destination is Mexico or Jalisco.
-Our eSIM is for the North American country.
-Spanish Guadalajara is in the EU and does not need an eSIM because your plan already includes European roaming.
+Spanish Guadalajara is in the EU and doesn't need an eSIM because your plan already includes European roaming; this guide and product are for the Mexican one.

 Can I still receive calls on my Spanish number?

 Yes.
 The eSIM only manages mobile data.
 Your Spanish SIM remains active for calls and SMS, and you browse with the Mexico plan.
-The phone works with a dual profile simultaneously.
+The phone works with both profiles simultaneously.

 How many GB do I need for a week in Guadalajara?

-With normal use of maps, WhatsApp, and social networks, 5 to 10 GB is usually enough for a week, especially if you use hotel Wi-Fi at night.
+With normal use of maps, WhatsApp, and social media, between 5 and 10 GB is usually enough for a week, especially if you use hotel Wi-Fi at night.
 For work or uploading many videos, choose a large data plan.

 Do I need an ID or registration to activate it?

-No. The eSIM is activated with the QR code you receive by email, without registration procedures or document delivery at your destination.
-You scan, activate, and it's ready in a minute.
+No. The eSIM is activated with the QR code you receive by email, without registration procedures or handing over documents at your destination.
+Scan, activate, and you're ready in a minute.

 Conclusion

-For Mexican Guadalajara, an eSIM is the most convenient and affordable way to have internet: it covers Jalisco and the entire country, keeps your number, and works as soon as you land at GDL.
-Choose your GB according to your days, activate it in Spain, and travel calmly and reachable.
+For Mexican Guadalajara, an eSIM is the most convenient way to have internet from minute one: it covers Jalisco and the entire country, keeps your number, and works from the moment you land at GDL.
+Choose the GB according to your days, activate it in Spain calmly, and travel connected and reachable.
 Buy your Mexico eSIM before you fly and arrive with data ready in a minute.